Skip to content

 The Speed Illusion

-Here's the timeline of a typical AI coding session:
+The timeline of a typical AI coding session tells the story:

 Generate code: 8 seconds